-Response to Dr. Daniel’s Report on Fermented Cod Liver OilUpdated: December 26, 2016healthy fats
+Response to Dr. Daniel’s Report on Fermented Cod Liver OilUpdated: January 25, 2018 healthy fats

 After initial review of Kaayla Daniel PhD’s report on Green Pasture Products, I felt it necessary to state my current position as a consumer and as a Board member of the Weston A. Price Foundation.

 I know it is important to many of you that I weigh in on this issue since it is potentially so upsetting to those who have been using Green Pasture Products and giving them to your children like I have for years.